im-shell/ssv-asgnmt/README.md

     - If the provider does not run the function at the start of each month then there is a possibility that the amount will not deduct from the user's balance after a point.
 Maybe, due to lack of funds in the user's account.
 6. There was a problem that the subscribers could be a very big number and processing subscription for each of them would be difficult by running a loop for all of them at once - so I added a batch processing function that can be leveraged to not go over the block gas limit (30M).
 7. When the subscription is paused the user has to explicitely `resumeSubscription` in which the user would have to add funds to a specific subscription and the amount immediately credits to the provider.
 Just like how it happens in the `registerSubscriber()` function.
+8. About transferring tokens in the contract to increase the balance - that is not possible until the token implements hooks like ERC777.

 ### Cons of my approach: